Doubling farmers’ income by 2022: Challenges before Tomar

 The Bharatiya Janata Party's (BJP's) 2019 manifesto promised to double farmers' income by 2022, with 2015 being the reference year.

-Tomar has assumed the charge in the backdrop of large-scale agitations across the country due to farm distress in the last few years.
+Tomar has assumed the charge in the backdrop of large-scale agitations across the country due to farmimg distress in the last few years.

-In last year's assembly polls, the BJP tasted defeat in Rajasthan, Madhya Pradesh and Chhattisgarh largely because of farm distress in the states.
+In last year's assembly polls, the BJP tasted defeat in Rajasthan, Madhya Pradesh and Chhattisgarh largely because of farming distress in the states.

 Pepsico India withdraws all cases against Gujarat potato farmers